-15. According to the definition in the Criteria, "Complex engineering problems include one or more of the following characteristics: involving wide-ranging or conflicting technical issues, having no obvious solution, addressing problems not encompassed by current standards and codes, involving diverse groups of stakeholders, including many component parts or sub-problems, involving multiple disciplines, or having significant consequences in a range of contexts."
+14. According to the definition in the Criteria, "Complex engineering problems include one or more of the following characteristics: involving wide-ranging or conflicting technical issues, having no obvious solution, addressing problems not encompassed by current standards and codes, involving diverse groups of stakeholders, including many component parts or sub-problems, involving multiple disciplines, or having significant consequences in a range of contexts."
 Do programs need to include all of these characteristics at various assessment points in the program?

-To meet the requirement of "complex", the problem only has to have one of the above characteristics.
-There is no requirement that programs have to develop problems that demonstrate each of the characteristics.
+To satisfy the definition of "complex", the problem only has to have one of the above characteristics.
+There is no requirement that programs have to develop problems that incorporate all of these characteristics.

-16. Similar to complex engineering problems, engineering design includes a long definition that says, "Engineering design is a process of devising a system, component, or process to meet desired needs and specifications within constraints.
+15. Similar to complex engineering problems, engineering design includes a long definition that says, "Engineering design is a process of devising a system, component, or process to meet desired needs and specifications within constraints.
 It is an iterative, creative, decision-making process in which the basic sciences, mathematics, and engineering sciences are applied to convert resources into solutions.
 Engineering design involves identifying opportunities, developing requirements, performing analysis and synthesis, generating multiple solutions, evaluating solutions against requirements, considering risks, and making trade-offs, for the purpose of obtaining a high-quality solution under the given circumstances."
-To what extent does a program need to cover all of these examples to ensure the problems incorporated in the curriculum suitably covers engineering design?
+To what extent does a program need to incorporate all of these elements?

-Different curricular areas emphasize different phases of the design process.
-The program should emphasize the phases that are essential for its students.
-It is expected that all phases of the design process will be included to some extent.
+Different curricular areas emphasize different phases and aspects of the design process.
+The program should emphasize those that are essential for its students.
+It is expected that all elements of the design process will be included to some extent.

-17. Student Outcome 4 states that students will have "An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts."
+16. Student Outcome 4 states that students will have "An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts."
 Since the informed judgments must consider the impacts of global, economic, environmental, and societal contexts, do we have to find a case where all four elements are major considerations?
 The emphasis for informed judgments is the ability of the student to consider impacts in all four contexts.
 When considering actual engineering situations, it is possible that only one or two impacts are major.
 Students must be able to consider all four, but it is acceptable to state that an impact is minor.

-18. Student Outcome 6 states students will have "An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions."
-Must all of these components be done in series (i.e. develop and conduct an experiment, then interpret the data, and then use judgment to draw conclusions) or can you do these 3 aspects independently.
-For example, can you develop and design an experiment by itself, interpret data from a different system that is not related (e.g. an industrial set of data), and draw conclusions in another homework problem using data that isn't even connected to the first two)?
+17. Student Outcome 6 states students will have "An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions."
+Must all of these components be done in series (i.e. develop and conduct an experiment, then interpret the data, and then use judgment to draw conclusions) or can you do these three aspects independently.
+For example, can you develop and design an experiment by itself, interpret data from a different system that is not related (e.g. an industrial set of data), and draw conclusions in another homework problem using data that isn't even connected to the first two?

-Programs have the ability to organize the demonstration of outcomes to maximize student learning.
+Programs have the ability to organize the development and assessment of outcomes to maximize student learning.
 The components of Outcome 6 do not have to be addressed in series, and the outcome may be satisfied in the context of more than one system.
+It is, of course, expected that each component is incorporated at a realistic level of complexity and applicability to the discipline.